 2016: AirPods Barely Make the Year

 Apple certainly demonstrates that 15 years can bring a lot of innovation in product design, right down to the headphones.
 With the delayed release of AirPods, Apple is taking a stand.
 Starting as wired, tangled messes that caused more than one customer slight inner ear shocks in 2001, Apple has cut all cords while retaining the basic shape that continues to make a brand of portable devices a defining fashion and culture item.
-Want to know what we think about the AirPods?
+While some early complaints point to device incompatibility and poor battery life (for alternatives check out our roundup of the best Bluetooth earbuds for power users) Want to know what we think about the AirPods?
 Check out our review of Apple AirPods.

 2017+: Has Apple Run It’s Course?